Volgograd: Planetarium

 The Volgograd Planetarium was a gift from East Germany in honor of what would have been Stalin's 70th birthday.
 Neoclassical in style, the building facade is designed like a Roman temple, with six Tuscan columns topped by capitals decorated with stars.
 Designed by Vera Ignatyevna Mukhina, the dome is crowned by a female personification of Peace, holding an astrolabe with a dove.
 Opened in 1954, it was only the second purpose-built planetarium in the Soviet Union.
 The entryway interior features a mural of Stalin in the white uniform of a naval admiral, surrounded by lilies and doves, more symbols of peace.
 On either side of the mural, are busts of Konstantin Tsiolkovsky, a Soviet rocket scientist, and Yuri Gagarin, a Soviet pilot and cosmonaut and the first human to venture into outer space.
 On the second floor, there are large stained glass windows, featuring images related to Soviet space exploration.
 The planetarium was outfitted with a Zeiss projector, the first produced by the Carl Zeiss Company in their Jena plant after the end of World War 2.
 The projector supplied was the UPP-23/1s model, which was produced between 1954 and 1964; it is still operational and in regular use at the Volgograd Planetarium.
 The projector was supplemented by a digital system in 2019; the Fulldome Pro model LDX12.
 Zeiss also provided the 365mm refractor telescope for the observatory, which is still in operation today.
 The planetarium hosts scientific and educational lectures, provides Fulldome shows, has scheduled tours, features daytime and nighttime observations and runs an astronomy club for children.

 Other

 Across the street from the Panorama Museum, stands Pavlov's House, another surviving monument to the Battle of Stalingrad.
 Several monuments and memorials can be found nearby, including a statue of Lenin, a statue in honor of children who survived war and another to the Pavlov's House defenders.

 The Musical Instrument Museum is a branch of the Volgograd regional Museum of local lore.

 Religion

-As a port city along an important and busy trading route, Volgograd has always been a diverse place.
+As a port city along an important and busy trading route, Volgograd has long been a diverse place.
 An 1897 survey reveals 893 Jews (512 men and 381 women), 1,729 Muslims (938 men and 791 women), and 193 Catholics (116 men and 77 women).